 We had an interesting case with one of our clients recently.
 Our client’s domain was redirected due to his re-brand.
-After domain migration some of the non-existent product pages were redirected to the relevant category pages (inside of the new domain).
+After domain migration, some of the non-existent product pages were redirected to the relevant category pages (inside the new domain).

 Redirect chains in SEO